May 20th, 2017 – By: William Larsen – Civilians News – “News For All Views” – What Will The Economy Look Like In 50 Years –

 What will the economy look like in 50 years?

-In what now seems like prehistoric times, no one had credit cards, fancy bank accounts or credit scores.
+In what now seems like prehistoric times, no one had credit cards, fancy bank accounts or credit scores, just in centuries past.
 Imagine such a world, a world without bank accounts or even banks.

 It’s amazing how things have changed…..

 Today, many Fortune 500 Companies (*not to mention startups), operate at excess of 30 times corporate outputs, or price to earnings ratios.
 This level of “inflation,” has never before been witnessed in the history of the human race……

 In fact, many studies suggest that in terms of income disparity…..
 Ancient Rome itself, had periods where income was more evenly dispersed, than it is in the US today.